-If you already have created a similar camera view in the past and just wish to copy it then simply select the existing view in the Camera Management dialog and select the Clone button.
-Otherwise just select the New button.
-The Camera Editing dialog will be displayed.
-A new camera view will be created and you will see a name of the form 'Camera View X' appear in the name window.
+Click on the Add or Clone a Camera button, a new camera view will be created and you will see a name of the form 'Camera View X' appear in the name window.
 Click in the name window and rename the view to something more appropriate (for example, B737 Captain).